jinhegithub/Laravel_Chat_app_Ajax/README.md

 # Laravel_Chat_app_Ajax
-This app is based on php laravel 5.4 framework.
+This app is a real time chat app with notifications based on php laravel 5.4 framework.
 For frontend I used Jquery and bootstrap and Ajax for transferring data between frontend and backend.

-<h3> Welcome </h3>
+<h2> Welcome </h2>

-Installation
+<h2> Installation </h2>

 1- Download chatct.zip and unziped (this the original project folder) and use it as any laravel 5.4 project you have 2- Migrate al the table.